srjsunny/Twitter-Sentiment-Analysis/README.md

   - Parse the  dataset which is in JSON format and remove all the special symbols, hyperlinks and stop words from tweets.
   - Calculate the sentiment value of the tweet using AFINN-111 list.
   - Output id, processed Tweet and the sentiment value of that tweet.
-  - Load this processed data into Hive and get positive , negative and neutral tweets.
+  - Load this processed data into Hive and get positive , negative or neutral tweets as per our requirements.

-### Code:
+### MR Code:
    - We will use third party API like simple json-simple-1.1.1 API along with Apache's StringUtils API to parse the data.
       - [JSON Simple Example.](https://www.geeksforgeeks.org/parse-json-java/)
       - [StringUtils API](https://commons.apache.org/proper/commons-lang/apidocs/org/apache/commons/lang3/StringUtils.html#isNotBlank-java.lang.CharSequence-)
    - Add these external jars to you project.
 If you are using eclipse
      - Right click on project -> build path -> configure build path -> libraries -> add external jars.
-   /// your picture here.

    - Inside *setup method* will read AFINN list stored in **distributed cache** and store the words as key and there number as value.We will make use of these values in *map method*

    ```java